Rate this article :

 In this documentation, we'll guide you through the various steps involved in configuring and using image conversion with LWS Optimize.
 You'll find out how to activate this feature and optimise your site for greater speed and efficiency.

-Once you have configured the parameters, click on "Convert images" to launch the conversion cron.
-The images on the site will be scanned and those that meet the criteria will be converted to WebP.
+Once you have configured the parameters, click on "Convert" to launch the conversion cron.
+The images on the site will be scanned and those matching the criteria will be converted to WebP or AVIF.

 Depending on the number of images, this may take some time, but you can track the progress of the conversion by looking at the statistics.
 As conversions are carried out in the background using cron, you can leave the page during the process.